Peeled and chopped carrots

 Enjoy!

-Posted at 10:58 PM in Recipe, Tea | Permalink | Comments (0)
+Posted in Recipe, Tea | Permalink | Comments (0)

 Many of you use the recipe for elderberry syrup that I posted on my blog a few years back.
 I'm updating with new information and a new recipe.
 Please update your bookmarks!
 (I will have a link to this post on the previous recipe page, as well.)